jornada-im/documentation/README.md

 # Jornada LTER IM documentation pages

+**WARNING** - This site is deprecated!
+Please visit <https://jornada-im.github.io> to find this documentation

 /docs contains documentation of the IM system

 /standards contains data and metadata standards used for publishing JRN data